What are bridging loans for property developers

-Bridging loans are short-term loans that help property developers “bridge the gap” between one property transaction and another.
-These loans usually last for anywhere up to 2 years and can help with the commencement or completion of a development project.
+Bridging loans are short-term loans that help property developers (amongst other people) “bridge the gap” between one property transaction and another.
+These loans years are relatively short-term (taken over months, not many years like a mortgage), and can help with the commencement or completion of a renovation project.

-Should you consider a bridging loan for property development?
+Should you consider a bridging loan for buying a property, or for renovations/refurbishments?
 Is it the right option for you and your current or upcoming project?

 Let’s find out.

-In this guide to commercial bridging loans, we’ll answer all of the following questions and more:
+In this guide to bridging loans, we’ll answer all of the following questions and more:

 The key aspects of a bridging loan

 • Short-term: These loans are taken out on a short-term basis.
-You can get bridging loans for up to 3 years, but they rarely extend beyond a year.
-They are also available with terms of just a few weeks.
+You can get bridging loans over 3-18 months and sometimes up to 24 months.

-• Finance requirements: Whether you’re buying, building, refurbishing, or consolidating, a bridging loan can help you to meet your goals in the short term.
+• Finance requirements: Whether you’re buying or refurbishing property, a bridging loan can help you to meet your borrowing goals in the short term, but you must have a robust plan on how you will pay it back.

 Always check the full cost of the loan before agreeing to any terms.